hzh1-cl/hzh1-cl.github.io/_pages/publications.md

 Conference
 -----
 * **He Zhou**, Emmanuele Chersoni, Yu-Yin Hsu.
 Branching Out: Exploration of Chinese Dependency Parsing with Fine-tuned Large Language Models.
-In: _The 15th International Conference Recent Advances in Natural Language Processing (RANLP)_, September 8-10 2025, Varna, Bulgaria.
+In: _The 15th International Conference Recent Advances in Natural Language Processing (RANLP)_, September 8-10 2025.
+Varna, Bulgaria.
+(Paper+Oral Presentation)

+* Qun Zhao, **He Zhou**, Yu-Yin Hsu, Chu-Ren Huang.
+Development of a CFL Learning System Based on Prompt Engineering and Fine-tuning for LLMs: A Focus on Grammatical Error Correction.
+In: _第八届汉语中介语语料库建设与应用国际学术研讨会_.
+July 4-7.
+Urumqi, Xinjiang.
+*
 * Feier Gao, Chun-Hau Ngai, **He Zhou**.
 Spatially Upward and Emotionally Uncertain: A Pilot Study on Mental Representations of Lexicon Tones.
 In: _Proceedings of the Annual Meeting of the Cognitive Science Society_, August 2025, San Francisco, USA.
+(CCF-B)

 * Feier Gao, Chun Hau Ngai, **He Zhou**.
 The Iconic and Metaphorical Representations of Lexical Tones: Evidence from Hong Kong Cantonese.
 In: _The 3rd International Conference on Tone and Intonation, TAI 2025_.
 May 16-18, 2025.
 Herrsching, Germany.